The Karate Kid: Sequels and adaptations

 In January 2020, a musical theatre adaptation of The Karate Kid was revealed to be in development.
 Amon Miyamoto served as the director, with an accompanying novel being written by the original film's screenwriter Robert Mark Kamen.
 Drew Gasparini is the lyricist and composer of the score, while Keone and Mari Madrid choreographed the musical.
 The premiere cast included Jovanni Sy as Mr. Miyagi, John Cardoza as Daniel, Kate Baldwin as Lucille, Alan H. Green as John Kreese, Jake Bentley Young as Johnny, Jetta Juriansz as Ali Mills, and Luis-Pablo Garcia as Freddie Fernandez.
 The adaption debuted in St. Louis in June 2022.

 In August 2023, it was reported that Jackie Chan would reprise his role from the 2010 film in a new "Karate Kid" film.
 By November of the same year, Chan officially joined the cast alongside Ralph Macchio in their respective roles as Mr. Han and Daniel.
 The studio announced a world-wide open casting call for an actor to star as the movie's iteration of the titular character.
-Jonathan Entwistle will serve as director from a script written by Rob Lieber, where the plot will involve a teen from China moving to the east coast and beginning to study martial arts.
-Karen Rosenfelt will produce the film, with principal photography scheduled to commence in spring 2024.
+Jonathan Entwistle would serve as director from a script written by Rob Lieber, where the plot would involve a teen from China moving to the east coast and beginning to study martial arts.
+Karen Rosenfelt would produce the film, with principal photography scheduled to commence in spring 2024.
 Originally scheduled to be released on June 7, 2024, the film was delayed to May 30, 2025, in part as a result of the 2023 writers and actors strikes.